 How long can a Canadian stay in the US?

-However, it’s not just US law you need to consider; you also need to be in your home province for a certain number of days every year to remain eligible for provincial health.
+However, it’s not just US law you need to consider; you also need to be in your home province for a certain number of days every year to remain eligible for provincial health coverage.
 If you’re not eligible for provincial health, you won’t be able to buy travel insurance for your stay in the US.

 Most Canadian snowbirds aren’t aware that they can lose their provincial health care insurance coverage if they spend too long outside of Canada.

-Keep in mind that you can always request extended leave if you need to be out-of-province for longer than the above durations.
+Keep in mind, you can always request extended leave through your provincial health care body, if you need to be out-of-province for longer than the above durations.

 Snowbird Travel Insurance

 As mentioned above, you need to be insured under, or be eligible for, your provincial health plan in order to buy TuGo® Travel Insurance.
 That means you don’t necessarily need to be insured under your provincial health plan; you can purchase our travel insurance as long as you’re eligible for it.

 Here’s traveller Laura Schurer’s review of TuGo Travel Insurance.

-Looking for more travel advice?
+Need travel advice?
 Leave your question in the comments below!